Tobias-Opsahl/Fact-or-Fiction/README.md

 ### Preprocess

-If the subgraphs and embeddings file are already provided, the following steps can be skipped.
-If not, two preprocessing steps are necessary:
+If the subgraphs and embeddings file are already provided, the following steps can be skipped, and one can go directly to the training section.
+If the subgraphs are provided, but not the embedding file, one can skip step 1, but not 2.
+If none are provided, two preprocessing steps are necessary:

 1. Retrieve the subgraphs (which is a non-trainable procedure that can be precomputed for each datapoint).
 Takes a couple of minutes, can be done on CPU.
 This uses the DBpedia knowledge graph.
 2. For QA-GNN, precompute the embeddings for the nodes and the edges.
 Takes 20-60 minutes.
 Should only be done with CUDA.
 This uses the subgraphs found in the previous step.